astralfrontier/chaosfrontier-org-wiki/cct.md

 # Examples

-Have you noticed that the setting for the "Dragon Age" video game series is Thedas?
-[THE Dragon Age Setting](https://www.gamespot.com/articles/dragon-age-thedas-just-stands-for-the-dragon-age-setting/1100-6499396/)?

-Did you know that "Star Trek Beyond" included a character named [Jaylah](https://www.usatoday.com/story/life/entertainthis/2016/07/14/jennifer-lawrence-jlaw-jaylah-star-trek-beyond/87088456/), because the writers' room kept referring back to Jennifer Lawrence - J-Law?

 The video game series "Legacy of Kain" is set in a world called "[Nosgoth](https://legacyofkain.fandom.com/wiki/Nosgoth)".
 How could we arrive at that?
 Let's write our premise: "This is a game about moody vampires".
 Through Drift, we can restate that as "this is a game about Gothic Nosferatu".
 By Splitting and Remixing, we can get GOTHic NOSferatu, and eventually "Nosgoth".

+> Have you noticed that the setting for the "Dragon Age" video game series is Thedas?
+[THE Dragon Age Setting](https://www.gamespot.com/articles/dragon-age-thedas-just-stands-for-the-dragon-age-setting/1100-6499396/)?
+{.is-info}

+> Did you know that "Star Trek Beyond" included a character named [Jaylah](https://www.usatoday.com/story/life/entertainthis/2016/07/14/jennifer-lawrence-jlaw-jaylah-star-trek-beyond/87088456/), because the writers' room kept referring back to Jennifer Lawrence - J-Law?
+{.is-info}

 Experienced, professional writers use methods like this all the time.
 It's okay for you to do the same thing.